Levy

 - Accounts receivable

-The IRS will not levy tax debts without first alerting the debtor.
+The IRS won't levy tax debts without first alerting the debtor.
 Generally, the IRS will follow a five-step notification process before enacting a levy:

-- The tax amount is assessed by the taxpayer or IRS.
+- The tax amount is assessed by the taxpayer or the IRS.

 - A tax bill is sent to the taxpayer.

-- If the tax bill is not paid by the tax deadline, the IRS will notify the taxpayer to remind them of the tax due and warn them of consequences if the taxpayer fails to pay.
+- If the tax bill isn't paid by the tax deadline, the IRS will notify the taxpayer to remind them of the tax due and warn them of consequences if the taxpayer fails to pay.

 - After receiving these letters, the taxpayer will have 30 days to resolve the taxes or be subject to a levy.

-What's the Difference Between a Tax and a Levy?
+What's the difference between a tax levy and a levy?

 Levies and garnishments are ways creditors can take money from a debtor to pay off their outstanding debt.
 However, the methods of collection vary.